BartMassey/blog-escape/README.md

-# Drupal Jailbreak
+# Blog Escape
 Copyright &copy; 2017 Bart Massey

-Drupal Jailbreak is a database scraper for [Drupal](http://drupal.org) sites.
+Blog Escape is a database scraper for [Drupal](http://drupal.org) sites.
 It digs the content out of a site by scraping the database and deposits it in well-formatted static files, ready for deployment elsewhere.
+It was intended for my blog, but will try to rescue as much of the Drupal site as possible.

 Drupal breaks all the time.
 I used it as my blog site for many years (Drupal 4 through Drupal 7), but eventually it